 173-164 thousand years ago.

 It’s fancy dress day on Logarithmic History.
 Between 170 and 80 thousand years ago, people started wearing clothes.
 We know this from recent genetic studies showing that sometime during that period, probably closer to 170 kya, pubic lice and body (=clothing) lice diverged into two separate species.
-This is before the major exodus of modern humans from Africa, so it probably means clothing was not just about protection from high latitude winters.
+This is before the major exodus of modern humans from Africa, so it may mean clothing was not just about protection from high latitude winters.
+Or else Neanderthals or Denisovans were wearing clothes, and we got body lice from them.
 (There’s an even earlier split, three million years ago, between head lice and pubic lice, that probably means human ancestors had lost their fur.
 And there’s another story about the ancestors of East Asians picking up a different strain of head lice from non-sapiens humans that we may cover later.)